 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||3.14||-0.44 %||Dec 30|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices jumped a seasonally-adjusted 0.70% in January over the previous month, following the softer 0.34% increase seen in December.
+Consumer prices rose 1.20% in May over the previous month, moderating from the 1.40% increase logged in April.

 At its 7 June meeting, the board of the Central Bank of Chile (CBC) decided to hike the monetary policy rate by 75 basis points to 9.00%, taking total tightening this year to 500 basis points.
 The Bank’s decision was driven by a desire to rein in inflation and inflation expectations.

 Economic activity expanded 6.9% year-on-year in April (March: +6.4% yoy).

 Business confidence came in at 46.5 in May, down from April's 47.5.